A Metric Space for Point Process Excitations: Method

 To gain intuition on the selection of $\varepsilon$, we looked into \emph{entropic impact} as a heuristic.
-The beautiful findings in~\cite{ref:mcfadden} allowed us to reason about the following contribution of a change in an embedding point to the differential entropy of a doubly stochastic point process:
+The beautiful findings of~\citeR{ref:mcfadden} allowed us to reason about the contribution of shifting an embedding point to the differential entropy of a doubly stochastic point process:

-which admitted a simple rule of thumb to setting the learning rate proportional to $\frac{n}{N}$, with the constant pertaining to domain idiosyncrasies.
-Maintaining this ratio ameliorated convergence in \S\ref{sec:synthetic}.
+which admitted a simple rule of thumb for adjusting the learning rate of Eq.~\ref{eq:learning_rate} proportionally to $n/N$, with other factors pertaining to domain idiosyncrasies.
+Maintaining this rule ameliorated convergence in our synthetic experiments of \S\ref{sec:synthetic}.